PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According [-](https://web.archive.org/web/20220420093617/http://eimin-lrv.lt/lt/naujienos/ministerija-pateike-premjerei-ingridai-simonytei-siulymus-del-valstybes-valdomu-imoniu-optimizavimo) there were registered second level domain address (i.e. http:/ /third.second.top) which are very similar to the other portal of third level domain [@lrv](https://eimin.lrv.lt/) and according of [domreg.lt](https://www.domreg.lt/paslaugos/whois/?search=eimin-lrv.lt) one of them were blocked.
+According the view of [-](https://web.archive.org/web/20220420093617/http://eimin-lrv.lt/lt/naujienos/ministerija-pateike-premjerei-ingridai-simonytei-siulymus-del-valstybes-valdomu-imoniu-optimizavimo) there were registered second level domain address (i.e. http:/ /third.second.top) which are very similar to the other portal of third level domain [@lrv](https://eimin.lrv.lt/) and according of [domreg.lt](https://www.domreg.lt/paslaugos/whois/?search=eimin-lrv.lt) one of them were blocked.
 ```

 ```